LeoniePhiline/showcase-dl/README.md

 The finished executable binary will be found at `<project folder>/target/release/showcase-dl` on Linux or Mac, or at `<project folder>/target/release/showcase-dl.exe` on Windows.

+**Note:** Windows support is fully speculative and might fail to even compile.
+Use Linux. 🐧

 ### Usage